dspinellis/git-issue/README.md

 commit that opened them.

 ## Internals
-* All data are stored under `.issues`.
+All data are stored under `.issues`.
+The directory contains the following elements.
 * A `.git` directory contains the Git data associated with the issues.
 * A `config` file with configuration data.
 * A `templates` directory with message templates.
 * An `issues` directory contains the individual issues.
 * Each issue is stored in a directory named `issues/xx/xxxxxxx...`, where the x's are the SHA of the issue's initial commit.
 * Each issue can have the following elements in its directory.
   * A `description` file with a one-line summary and a description of the issue.
   * A `comments` directory where comments are stored.